jwarrell/a3dGNN/README.md

 # a3dGNN

-Adaptive 3d Graph Neural Network

-This repo contains the code for the a3dGNN model, associated with the paper 'Predicting Peptide-MHC Class II Interactions with
-Adaptive 3D Graph Neural Networks'.
+Adaptive 3d Graph Neural Network: This repo contains the code for the Adaptive 3d Graph Neural Network (a3dGNN) model, associated with the paper 'Predicting Peptide-MHC Class II Interactions with Adaptive 3D Graph Neural Networks'.

 Please see the file 'slurm_script.sh' for an example of how to call the model.